kaatinga/settings/README.md

 ### Nested structs

-The nested structs can be pointer out via pointer or without pointer.
+The nested structs can be added via pointer or without pointer.
 Example:

 ```go
 type Model2 struct {